brendongray/brendongray-portfolio/final_project_BrendonGray.md

 # Final Project Outline

 ## High Level Summary
-For my project, I want to highlight some of the consequences federal redlining policies have on the current Pittsburgh housing market.
-I am particularly interested in demonstrating the differences across the redlined "border," where adjacent neighborhoods had different access to lending and where those effects are born in the market today.
+For my project, I want to highlight the consequences federal redlining policies have had on the current Pittsburgh housing market.
+I am particuarly interested in demonstrating the salience of this issue for Pittsburgh residents.

 ## Story Summary